The best thing you can do to protect yourself from colds and flu this cold season is to strengthen your immune system naturally.

 While herbal therapies are often bitter tasting concoctions, Tulsi tea is a flavourful herbal tonic with a delightful aroma.
 The pleasant taste and aroma of Tulsi is attributed, at least in part, to its eugenol content, which also confers medicinal anti-oxidant and anti-inflammatory properties.

-When considering that the potent health benefits of Tulsi come in a form that is extremely pleasant and easy to take, it seems a little wonder that Tulsi is worshipped as the most valued herb in India!
+When considering that the benefits of Tulsi come in a form that is extremely pleasant and easy to take, it seems a little wonder that Tulsi is worshipped as the most valued herb in India!